Skip navigation

 Your results will also include information about the shape of the bacteria in your sample.
 Most bacteria are either round (known as cocci) or rod-shaped (known as bacilli).
 The shape can provide more information about the type of infection you have.

-Although your results may not identify the exact type of bacteria in your sample, they can help your provider get closer to finding out what's causing your illness and how best to treat it.
+Your results may not identify the exact type of bacteria in your sample, but they can help your provider figure out what's causing your illness and how best to treat it.
 You may need more tests, such as a bacteria culture, to confirm what type of bacteria it is.

 Gram stain results may also show whether you have a fungal infection.
-The results may show what category of fungal infection you have: yeast or mold.
+They may show what category of fungal infection you have: yeast or mold.
 But you may need more tests to find out which specific fungal infection you have.

 Learn more about laboratory tests, reference ranges, and understanding results.